3M Military Combat Arms Earplug Lawsuit

 - Contractor Settles for $9.1M after Providing Defective Earplugs for Troops

 - 3M will pay $9M over defective military earplugs

 - 3M settles defective combat earplug case for $9.1 million

 - Company to pay $9 million after allegedly selling defective combat earplugs to US military

 See the full, original post here: https://clarksvillenow.com/local/3m-military-combat-arms-earplug-lawsuit/

-TriMark Legal Funding was founded in 2003 and is one of America's oldest nationwide lawsuit funding companies.
-TriMark provides pre-settlement funding and post-settlement funding, sometimes called 'lawsuit loans', to injured plaintiffs on hundreds of different types of personal injury lawsuits, employment litigation, work injury accidents and workers compensation lawsuits, mass tort litigation, and multidistrict litigation.
-We also provide attorney funding and law firm financing for plaintiffs' attorneys and law firms.
+TriMark Legal Funding was founded in 2003 and is one of America's original lawsuit funding companies.
+TriMark provides pre settlement loans and post settlement loans to injured plaintiffs who are involved in personal injury lawsuits, employment litigation, work injury accidents and workers compensation lawsuits, mass tort litigation, and multidistrict litigation.
+We also provide post settlement attorney funding and law firm financing.

-Click here to see the full original article.
+Click here to see the original article.